Too Much Traffic: When a Park Gets Too Much Love

 New Hampshire State Parks have resorted to a reservation system for popular spots like Monadnock and Pawtuckaway.
 It’s a little grating to me have to go online for a parking pass in advance, but not as grating as having the parks closed altogether – which was the situation for awhile.

-I have put serious mileage (for me, anyway) on my walking shoes since COVID-19 began affecting our health and blowing our routines to pieces.
+I have put serious mileage on my walking shoes since the Covid pandemic began affecting our health and blowing our routines to pieces.
 Getting outside has been absolutely essential to keeping me on an even keel.
 I get it: a lot of my neighbors, including my neighbors south of the nearest border, are in the same position.

 But, please…when a trailhead parking lot in a residential neighborhood is full, let’s find someplace else to go.
 Quite aside from public health concerns, the neighbors will be grateful.

-Update: in late June, a month after I wrote this post, the Merrimack Town Council voted after lengthy consideration to close the Wildcat Falls conservation area temporarily.
+Update: a month after I wrote this post, the Merrimack Town Council voted after lengthy consideration to close the Wildcat Falls conservation area temporarily.
+The area has since re-opened as Wildcat Conservation Area, and additional parking is available at Watson Park, a half-mile away by trail.

 Related: I wrote Keeping It Local with some ideas for finding less-traveled trails in southern New Hampshire.